How Gamification Makes User Onboarding Better and 11 Successful Gamification Onboarding Examples

 #1 BrewDog

-As a part of the brewery’s loyalty program, Brewdog rewards customers for “killing carbon” by shopping at their carbon-negative business.
-To incentivize users, the company offers a spate of different badges.
-That includes during onboarding, where BrewDog offers badges for registration, first purchases, and other activities.
+As a core component of its loyalty program, BrewDog incentivizes customers to "kill carbon" by shopping at their carbon-negative business.
+The company offers a range of different badges, including during onboarding, rewarding users for registration, first purchases, and other initial activities.

-Why does this work?
-In our experience, people love to earn badges because they provide instant visual proof of achievement.
-As of 2026, 70% of Global 2000 companies use gamification to cement brand loyalty.
-This makes badges a form of “status feedback,” which positively influences user retention by creating a sense of digital ownership.
+Why does this work so powerfully?
+In our experience, people are deeply motivated by earning badges because they provide instant visual proof of achievement and status.
+As of 2026, 70% of Global 2000 companies specifically leverage gamification to cement brand loyalty [7].
+This makes badges a critical form of "status feedback," positively influencing user retention by fostering a sense of digital ownership and accomplishment within the gamification in onboarding context.

 BrewDog's loyalty program uses a badge system to reward customers for eco-friendly purchases and initial engagement, driving impressive increases in order value and frequency.